Braelon Allen

 Reddit

-For part 10 of our “Saturday Script” series, we looked into whether height matters for NFL running backs.
+For part 10 of our “Does It Matter?” series, we looked into whether height matters for NFL running backs.
 After finding a correlation in part 9 for RB BMI, In this article we unearth a specific height range that is directly linked to increased top level consistent production on the field.
 The excitement also increased when we found only 2 rookie running backs who fell within our height range who could be possible sleeper picks.

 Methodology: